 Shipping from one destination to another without any damage requires proper packaging.
 A LTL freight order may move between several trucks, hubs, and warehouses.
 This occurs often before reaching its final destination.
 The load will experience road conditions, temperatures, weight stations, and more factors.
 Truckloads will often include other contracted loads on the same trailer.
 Take these factors into consideration when plan on your method of shipping.
 You will want to use the following packaging tips for supplies,

-Pallet – Pallets are used allowing forklifts and pallet jacks to load and unload.
+Pallet – Pallets are used to allow forklifts and pallet jacks to load and unload.
 The product shipped on pallets avoids having to physically lift it yourself.
-Pallets vary in size, shape, and materials they are constructed from.
+Pallets vary in size, shape, and materials.
 You will need to make sure that you product does not overhang the dimensions on the pallet.
 It is recommended to have your products or item loaded with 1-4” of spacing from the edge of the pallet.
 Do not use broken pallets.
 Broken pallets will not sustain the weight of the load.
 Pallets may break because of vibration or bumping the shipment will take down the road.
 If a pallet breaks or crumbles your load will shift and risk damage.

 Cardboard Spacers – Flat pieces of cardboard are essential to protecting unpackaged products.
 Packaged boxes using spacers are protected from shifting.
 They will also ease weight distribution on the whole load.
 Conceal the product from unwanted advertising by using cardboard spacers.